abinit/abinit/doc/tutorial/dmft.md

     OmegaMaxEnt

-You can now plot the imaginary part of the self energy in real frequencies with:
+You can now plot the imaginary part of the self energy in real frequencies with (be careful, this file contains in fact -2 Im$\Sigma$.
+If another analytical continuation tool is used, one needs to give to ABINIT -2 Im$\Sigma$ and not $\Sigma$ ):

     xmgrace OmegaMaxEnt_final_result/optimal_spectral_function.dat